ptribble/jdk-sunos-patches/jdk16/jdk-jdk-16-24/README-sparc.txt

 remove on sparc too

 The UseRDPCForConstantTableBase flag was removed.
-This is related to UseBlockZeroing, and the zero_aligned_words() function which has alsoe been removed.
+This is related to UseBlockZeroing, and the zero_aligned_words() function which has also been removed.
 Simply remove code that checks for these, taking the default branch.